This website may contain affiliate links and we may be compensated (at no cost to you!).

 How does this salary compare to the cost of living in Colorado?

-According to our research, the baseline you can expect to spend around $4,317 per month, if you have a mortgage.
+And according to our research, the baseline you can expect to spend around $6,510 per month, if you have a mortgage.

 This does not include discretionary spending or additional savings you may want to stock away for retirement and other financial goals.